 The bears sit patiently in a white paper bag.
 Made from various fabrics, the stuffed bears, although inanimate, appear to be waiting in anticipation in the Sharp HospiceCare office — waiting to be picked up by family members and friends of those who have passed.
 These memory bears are created as a way to keep the spirit of lost loved ones alive.

-Having lost her mother last year, Leonard decided to keep the spirit of her mother alive with a memory bear.
-The bear was sewn by volunteers as part of Sharp HospiceCare’s memory bear program.
+The bears are sewn by volunteers as part of Sharp HospiceCare’s memory bear program.
 The program is open to Sharp HospiceCare patients and their families, as well as the community.

-Launched in 2002, the program was the brainchild of former Sharp HospiceCare volunteer coordinator Camelia Gower and Pam Kay.
+Launched in 2002, the program was the brainchild of former Sharp HospiceCare volunteer coordinators Camelia Gower and Pam Kay.
 The two belonged to the same quilting guild.
-Approximately 35 volunteers and more than 13,000 memory bears later, the program is still going strong.

 “Every bear we sew is unique,” says Kay, who teaches the memory bear sewing class, a four-hour class for new memory bear volunteer sewers.
 “We’re turning these garments into these cuddly little things that you can hold close to your heart.
 It’s pretty great that we can give these to families who have lost someone.”